-The January Craft in Style Subscription Box is here and we couldn’t be more excited!
+This craft kit was originally part of the January 2019 Craft in Style Subscription Box.
+Now you can buy the Gilded Dinosaur Terrarium Planter Kit as a standalone kit!
 These DIY Gilded Dinosaur Planters are so much fun and are perfect for any home or office.
 What’s awesome is that gardening can be really hard to do in the winter and it’s when we need greenery the most.

 We need fresh, clean, greenery especially in the wintertime.
 If you spend much time indoors, which most of us do in the winter, it’s great to create the opportunity to get plenty of fresh air.
 And house plants are perfect for that!